Divorce Services at The Goodman Law Firm

 Can I file for divorce while living under the same roof as my spouse?

-For an absolute divorce, spouses must live separately and apart for a full year, meaning they cannot share the same residence.
-For a divorce from bed and board, living apart is not required.
+For an absolute divorce, you must live separately and apart for a full year.
+Living in the same residence—even in different rooms—does not count.

 What happens to property and assets during a divorce?